Mucosal immunology: Basic immune response in the gut

 In the gut, lymphoid tissue is dispersed in gut-associated lymphoid tissue (GALT).
-A large number of immune system cells in the intestines are found in dome-like structures called Peyer’s patches and in small mucosal lymphoid aggregates called cryptopatches.
-Above the Peyer’s patches is a layer of epithelial cells, which together with the mucus form a barrier against microbial invasion into the underlying tissue.
-Antigen sampling is a key function of Peyer’s patches.
-Above the Peyer’s patches is a much thinner mucus layer that helps the antigen sampling.
-Specialized phagocytic cells, called M cells, which are found in the epithelial layer of the Peyer’s patches, can transport antigenic material across the intestinal barrier through the process of transcytosis.
-The material transported in this way from the intestinal lumen can then be presented by the antigen-presenting cells present in Peyer’s patches.
-In addition, dendritic cells in Peyer’s patches can extend their dendrites through M cell-specific transcellular pores and they can also capture translocated IgA immune complexes.
+A large number of immune system cells in the intestines are found in dome-like structures called Peyer's patches and in small mucosal lymphoid aggregates called crypto patches.
+Above the Peyer's patches is a layer of epithelial cells, which together with the mucus form a barrier against microbial invasion into the underlying tissue.
+Antigen sampling is a key function of Peyer's patches.
+Above the Peyer's patches is a much thinner mucus layer that helps the antigen sampling.
+Specialized phagocytic cells, called M cells, which are found in the epithelial layer of the Peyer's patches, can transport antigenic material across the intestinal barrier through the process of transcytosis.
+The material transported in this way from the intestinal lumen can then be presented by the antigen-presenting cells present in Peyer's patches.
+In addition, dendritic cells in Peyer's patches can extend their dendrites through M cell-specific transcellular pores and they can also capture translocated IgA immune complexes.
 Dendritic cells then present the antigen to naïve T cells in the local mesenteric lymph nodes.

 If mucosal barrier homeostasis has not been violated and invasive pathogens are not present, dendritic cells induce tolerance in the gut due to induction of Tregs by secretion of TGF-β and retinoic acid.
 These Tregs further travel to the lamina propria of villi through lymphatic vessels.
 There, Tregs produce IL-10 and IL-35, which affects other immune cells in the lamina propria toward a tolerogenic state.

-However, damging the homeostasis of the intestinal barrier leads to inflammation.
+However, damaging the homeostasis of the intestinal barrier leads to inflammation.
 The epithelium in direct contact with bacteria is activated and begins to produce danger-associated molecular patterns (DAMPs).
 Alarm molecules released from epithelial cells activate immune cells.
 Dendritic cells and macrophages are activated in this environment and produce key pro-inflammatory cytokines such as IL-6, IL-12, and IL-23 which activate more immune cells and direct them towards a pro-inflammatory state.
 The activated effector cells then produce TNF, IFNγ, and IL-17.
 Neutrophils are attracted to the affected area and begin to perform their effector functions.
 After the ongoing infection has been removed, the inflammatory response must be stopped to restore homeostasis.
 The damaged tissue is healed and everything returns to its natural state of tolerance.